ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    Verify the result by printing the partition table.
 Under file system column, you can see ext3.

 4. Create a mount point for the file system and mount it.
-   - Create a partition name `PerfDisk` or where you want to mount the file system:
+   - Create a partition name `PerfDisk` or where you want to mount the file system.

      ```
      mkdir /PerfDisk
      ```
      {: pre}

-   - Mount the storage by using the partition name:
+   - Mount the storage by using the partition name.

      ```
      mount /dev/mapper/XXXlp1 /PerfDisk
      ```
      {: pre}

-   - Check that you see your new file system listed:
+   - Check that you see your new file system listed.

      ```
      df -h